poseidon-framework/poseidon-framework.github.io/repo_overview.md

 2. Under `<package_name>/zip_file`, one can download a package as a zip-file, for example [https://c107-224.cloud.gwdg.de/zip_file/2020_Yu_NorthRussia](https://c107-224.cloud.gwdg.de/zip_file/2020_Yu_NorthRussia).

 The webserver is powered by an HTTP server program called `poseidon-http-server` (see also [server](server)), whose source-code can be reviewed at the [same repository](https://github.com/poseidon-framework/poseidon-hs) as `trident` is sourced.
 For those interested to run their own instance of this webserver, for example under `localhost`, the server comes with a short command line help.
 It gets installed via `stack install`, similarly to `trident`.
 The program first scans the given directories for Poseidon packages, then creates zip-files for them, and then starts a HTTP server listening - by default - to port 3000, and providing the two APIs listed above.

-## Contributing to our central repositories

-The Poseidon framework has a strongly decentralized philosophy and relies very much on a community of users willing to prepare and improve the data in the repositories.
-To ensure a professional and welcoming atmosphere we would first of all like to ask you to respect our [Contributor Code of Conduct](conduct.md) in all interactions with the Poseidon team and other users on Github and beyond.

-There are two basic ways you can contribute to Poseidon:

-1) If you identify a mistake in any package metadata, be it context data (`.janno`-files), package-meta-data (`POSEIDON.yml`) or bibliographic information (`.bib` files), we welcome contributions to correct or extend that data.
-This goes most easily through our github-package, which you can fork, commit changes and ask for Pull requests.
-You can also use the [issue tracker](https://github.com/poseidon-framework/published_data/issues) on github (for which you can find some help [here](https://lab.github.com/githubtraining/introduction-to-github)).
-See below for more details on this.

-2) If you would like to provide a new package, we would welcome you preparing the meta-data for that new package as far as you can and commiting this package - without the genotype data - as a pull request to our [github-repo](https://github.com/poseidon-framework/published_data).
-The genetic data we would like to process ourselves, to ensure maximum compatibility with the existing database and to minimise batch effects.
-So if you want us to add an entirely new package with genetic data, please share with us the raw data, such as BAM or fastq-files, so that we can generate the data and include it into a new Poseidon package.

-If you want to prepare a Poseidon dataset for one of the repositories or fix mistakes in the data, you should follow the procedures outlined here.
-We assume you have some basic knowledge about using a command line software like `trident`, and how to handle Git and Github.
-If not, then you can become knowledgable quickly at least about the latter, for example [here](https://lab.github.com/githubtraining/introduction-to-github).

-### Modifying the context data of a package in one of the public repositories (individual or group names in .fam, context information in .janno or .bib)

-1. Fork and clone our central [github repository](https://github.com/poseidon-framework/published_data).
-2. Add the new package (without genotype data), or modify an existing package's metadata.
-3. Commit and push your changes.
-4. Submit a pull request to merge your updates with our repository.
-We will contact you about this submission as soon as possible.